What Happens When the Council Assesses Your Care Needs — and What You're Entitled To

 What happens after the assessment?

-You receive a written record of the assessment.
-If eligible, a support plan is created with you.
-If not eligible, you get information about other available help.
+You receive a written record.
+If eligible, you create a support plan together — how needs will be met through council services, direct payments, or community resources.
+If not eligible, you get information about available help.
+Either way, you can request reassessment if circumstances change.

 Clear next steps